Azure/batch-shipyard/docs/80-batch-shipyard-multi-instance-tasks.md

 exist.

 ### Docker and MPI Mental Model
-With the basics reviewed above, we can construct a mental model of the layout of how a Dockerized MPI program will execute.
+Keeping the aforementioned basics in mind, we can construct a mental model of the layout of how a Dockerized MPI program will execute.

 The typical Docker package, distribute, deploy model usually ends up with an image being run with `docker run`.
 This is fine for a large majority of  use